 Emily Lawton

-Hi!
-I’m Emily, a self-taught abstract artist with a love for exploring different styles and mediums, including acrylics, watercolours and inks.
-My body of work contains a wide range of styles, as I like to experiment with new designs and mediums to develop my skills.
-I like to motivate myself with challenges such as the 16 Project and 2020 Project where I created a different piece of artwork every day for a year.
-Much of my work involves bright colours, as they bring me so much joy to create with.
+Emily Lawton (b.
+2001) is a self-taught abstract artist from Britain with a love for exploring different styles and mediums, including acrylics, watercolours, and inks.
+Emily's body of work contains a wide range of styles, as her practice thrives on experimentation with new designs and mediums.
+Much of her work involves bright colours, as she finds much joy in them.
+Emily drives her motivation through challenges such as the 16 Project and 2020 Project, in which she created a different piece of artwork every day for a year.

 Art quickly became the way that I coped with my illness.
 Creating artwork was an accessible activity that helped to distract me from my symptoms.
 It gave me purpose, something to work towards and focus my mind on.
 I found it so therapeutic and gained relief from the escapism.